 If centipedes have already made themselves comfortable in your humble abode, here are a few ways to eliminate them:

-• Capture: Centipedes are fast, but they don’t generally invade in large numbers.
+- Capture: Centipedes are fast, but they don’t generally invade in large numbers.
 If you can trap the ones you see and either squish them or relocate them outside, you’ll be well on your way to controlling the problem.
-To transfer a centipede to the yard, trap one under a jar or cup, slide a piece of paper underneath the opening to keep the bug in the jar, then take it outside.
+Simply isolate the centipede under a jar a cup, slide a pice of paper over the mouth of the container, then relocate the bug outdoors, being sure to deposit it as far away from the home as possible.
 Do not touch a centipede with your bare hands—they do bite.
 Although they are not prone to attacking humans, one might bite in self-defense; the bite would feel similar to a bee sting.

-• Spray: If the idea of using insecticides inside your home makes you less squeamish than the presence of centipedes, consider eradicating them with any number of sprays or dusts.
-(There are also a few nontoxic varieties available.)
+- Spray: If the idea of using insecticides inside your home makes you less squeamish than the presence of centipedes, consider eradicating them with any number of sprays or dusts.
+There are also a few nontoxic varieties available, such as Dr. Earth, which sells for about $15 on Amazon.
 Before buying, check the label to ensure that the formulation targets centipedes and is safe to be used indoors.
 Then, apply it according to the manufacturer’s instructions around baseboards, doors, windows, and any cracks and crevices where centipedes might gain entry.

 The best way to reduce your home’s centipede population is to prevent the pests from entering in the first place.
+Consider consulting one of the best pest control companies, such as Orkin or Terminix, on how to make your home unattractive to centipedes.
 Here’s how to create an inhospitable home:

-Finally, if you can figure out which bugs the centipedes are feeding on and eradicate them, your centipedes will move on to locations where the food supply is more dependable—like, perhaps, your neighbor’s house.
-And then you can clue him into the combination of prevention and control that saved you from those frightening confrontations with the “hundred-legged worm.”
+Finally, if you can figure out which bugs the centipedes are feeding on and eradicate them, centipedes will move on to locations where the food supply is more dependable—perhaps your neighbor’s house!
+And then you can clue others into the combination of prevention and control that saved you from those frightening confrontations with the “hundred-legged worm.”